AndrePatri/ibrido-containers/README.md

 ### 2) Build and setup container
 - Clone this repo and then navigate to the container of choice.
 All the setup helper scripts follow the same API.
-    As of now there are 3 different folders, each correspoding to a separated container:
+    As of now there are 3 different folders, each corresponding to a separated container:
     - `./ibrido_u22/singularity`: this container ships with Ubuntu 22 + IsaacSim + the IBRIDO framework + ROS2.
 This should be used to run trainings/evaluations exploiting the vectorized simulator's parallelization capabilities.
     - `./ibrido_u20/singularity`: this is a lighter container with Ubuntu 20 + MuJoCo (CPU) + [XBot2](https://advrhumanoids.github.io/xbot2/v2.12.0/index.html) + the IBRIDO framework + ROS1.
 This is intended for sim-to-sim and sim-to-real evaluations through the XMjSimEnv and RtDeploymentEnv world interfaces, respectively, and does not currently support vectorized environments.
     - `./ibrido_u24/singularity`: same as `ibrido_u22`, but with Ubuntu 24 and the latest IsaacSim version (working, but integration with IBRIDO is WIP).
+- Navigate to `./ibrido_u*/singularity` and run export `IBRIDO_CONTAINERS_PREFIX=$PWD`
+Note that IBRIDO's workspace and code are cloned on the host, mounted within the container and setup from within it.
+The container also comes with a *ibrido* micromamba environment, shipped with all necessary dependencies, Torch included.

+### 3) Run container

+### 4) Additional notes

 ### Acknowledgements
 Thanks to [c-rizz](https://github.com/c-rizz) for the technical support in setting up the containers.